Synagogue Ljubljana

-The Ljubljana Synagogue is an Orthodox Jewish congregation and synagogue, located in located in a residential building in the center of Ljubljana, Slovenia.
+The Ljubljana Synagogue is an Orthodox Jewish congregation and synagogue, located in a residential building in the center of Ljubljana, Slovenia.
 Established by the Federation of the Jewish Communities of Graz and Ljubljana in 2021, the synagogue is the only active Jewish place of worship in Slovenia.
 Prior to its establishment, the congregation was dependent on makeshift arrangements.

 History

 On August 2, 2021, the Jewish Community of Graz and the Jewish Community of Slovenia, led by Elie Rosen, President of the Jewish Community of Graz, and Igor Vojtic, Vice President of the Jewish Community of Slovenia, announced the establishment of the Federation of Jewish Communities of Graz and Ljubljana.
 The transnational association of Jewish communities was established with the goal to reinforce and develop community life of both entities.

 The opening ceremony of the synagogue of Ljubljana which is run under traditional (orthodox) rite was held on 9 November 2021 - the memorial day of the November-pogroms from 1938 – in attendance of the President of the Republic of Slovenia Borut Pahor, the Roman Catholic Archbishop msg.
 Stanislav Zore, Mufti of the Islamic Community in the Republic of Slovenia Nevzet Porić'as well as high ranking representatives from politics, diplomacy and society.
 The Republic of Austria was represented by the Ambassador of Austria to Slovenia, Elisabeth Ellison-Kramer.